MR GARY NORTON

 Mathematics and Advanced Programme Mathematics Educator

-Ms van der Merwe received a Bachelor of Education (Honours) majoring in Science and Mathematics from the University of Pretoria and is currently teaching Grades 8 and 10 Mathematics and Grade 10 Advanced Programme Mathematics at Marist Brothers Linmeyer.
+Ms van der Merwe received a Bachelor of Education (Honours) majoring in Science and Mathematics from the University of Pretoria and is currently teaching Grades 8, 9 and 10 Mathematics and Grade 10 Advanced Programme Mathematics at Marist Brothers Linmeyer.
 A strong advocate for acceptance and belonging, she involves her students in building a natural interest in Mathematics.
-Students’ intuitive and informal mathematical knowledge is encouraged in her class.
+Student’s intuitive and informal mathematical knowledge is encouraged in her class.
 She enjoys using personal experiences and everyday activities as natural vehicles for developing students’ mathematical knowledge.
 In addition, she serves as a research lecturer for the University of Pretoria and is a member of distance education learning at Honours level.
-Ms van der Merwe is the coordinator of the Mathematics Olympiad and she is involved in coaching Hockey at Marist Brothers Linmeyer.
+Ms van der Merwe is the coordinator of the Mathematics Olympiad at Marist Brothers Linmeyer.
 Her favourite quote is taken from Elvis Presley's Jailhouse Rock, “Number 47 said to number 3, you're the cutest jailbird I ever did see."

 PHYSICAL SCIENCES (PHYSICS AND CHEMISTRY), LIFE SCIENCES AND NATURAL SCIENCES (BIOLOGY AND SCIENCE)